WWE News: Former Champion Talks Current Star Jumping Ship To All Elite Wrestling

 “Uh…she’s got a lot of stuff on her plate; a lot of things she wants to do.
 I mean, you’d have to ask her what all her goals and aspirations are, but she has a lot of them outside the wrestling business.
 Right now, she’s just like, right now over there she’s completely invaluable.
 She has a lot of great opportunities with FOX which is great for her, you know?

 “Her future is in her hands, she can do whatever she wants, and she’s… It’s good to be her right now.
 A lot on her plate right now, a lot on her plate.
 It’s very cool, you know?”
+Moxley added.

 Jon Moxley is one of the biggest names in all of All Elite Wrestling, but it was the same for him in WWE at one point too.
 It’s hard to say which superstars will end up jumping ship to AEW, but it has to be the goal of Moxley and Renee Young to be reunited on the road again.